ccckblaze/pi_roombot/README.md

 1. Raspberry Pi or other ARM or x86 based computer.
 2. Arduino Mega 2560(recommended, used for wheel and IMU controll, you can do it the harder way which recoding to suit just using the Raspberry Pi)
 3. Motor Driver: PololuMC33926 or DFRobotL298PShield(other L298N component should works too, but need to transform the controll pins from 6 pin to 4 pin with a NOT gate)
-4. IMU: Sparkfun SEN-10724/Generic GY-85/Generic GY-80
+4. Robot Chassis with Power Supply and two wheels(both 12V and 5V needed)
-5. Lidar: XV-11/rplidar etc.(Optional, could replace this with fake lidar from the depth camera with package "depthimage_to_laserscan, but it is not precisely and reduce performace")
+5. IMU: Sparkfun SEN-10724/Generic GY-85/Generic GY-80
-6. Kinect for Xbox 360(Optional)
+6. Lidar: XV-11/rplidar etc.(Optional, could replace this with fake lidar from the depth camera with package "depthimage_to_laserscan, but it is not precisely and reduce performace")
-7. Speaker for audio support(Optional)
+7. Kinect for RGBD-SLAM(Optional)
-7. Robot Chassis with Power Supply and two wheels(both 12V and 5V needed)
+8. Microphone(you can use "kinect-audio-setup" package to use Kinect as Microphone) and Speaker for audio support(Optional)

 ## Software Requirement
 1. Ubuntu Mate 16.04.2 LTS(Raspbian shold work too, if someone test under this env plz let me know)